What to expect

 Making first contact

-As this requires people to talk about their experiences, some of which are painful, it can be a tricky process for them.
+As the assessment requires people to talk about their experiences, some of which are painful, it can be a tricky process for them.
 I try to make it as comfortable as possible by encouraging brief replies and avoid in depth stories about their past which can re-traumatise by engaging too deeply in memories.

 The initial meeting and the assessment are not therapy sessions and therefore doesn't offer therapeutic interventions, however, people do often leave feeling 'lighter' due to sharing about their difficulties, focusing on what they want instead and simply from sharing with another person in a non-judgemental environment.